St John of God Murdoch Hospital

 St John of God Murdoch Hospital is a 511-bed private non-profit hospital located in the southern suburbs of Perth in Western Australia, immediately adjacent to the public Fiona Stanley Hospital campus.
 The distance between the entrances to the emergency departments of these two hospitals is approximately 390 m.

 Established in 1994, the hospital services the southern suburbs of Perth.
 It provides comprehensive hospital services for more than 50,000 patients each year, with the emergency department.

 St John of God Murdoch Hospital is a division of St John of God Health Care.

 Facilities

-St John of God Murdoch Hospital has 511 inpatient beds, a 24-hour emergency department, 16 operating theatres, five endoscopy suites, two angiography suites, birth suite, maternity ward, hydrotherapy pool, medical library and education centre.
+St John of God Murdoch Hospital has 511 inpatient beds, an emergency department, 16 operating theatres, five endoscopy suites, two angiography suites, birth suite, maternity ward, hydrotherapy pool, medical library and education centre.

 Services

 Services provided by St John of God Murdoch Hospital include the following: